 They were able to do so much more than invest money in the product.
 It was able to remove any glitches and streamline the production process after checking the prototype.

-5、What Happens After the Prototype Engagement Has Ended?
+5. Prototype Cost– What Happens After the Prototype Engagement Has Ended?

 When the prototype engagement ends, the first thing you do is to start the mass production.
 It is done after the modification and testing.
-It is the phase where you employ all your resources to produce the number of products that you need.
-In mass production, the very first thing is to use the exact details you get from the prototype and employ them.
+It is the phase where you employ all your resources to produce the number of products you need.
+In mass production, the first thing is to use the exact details you get from the prototype and employ them.

 A prototype is a necessary part of the whole process of making and manufacturing a product.
 You have to take this very seriously because the prototype will save you from much harm in the future.
-Now, with all the advantages you have found, We will provide you with the correct PCB prototype at an affordable price and attentive service.
+Now, with all the advantages you have found, We will provide you with the correct PCB prototype at an affordable price and with attentive service.
 Make your life easier and better.